GOP leaders privately blasted Trump after Jan. 6, new book reveals - The Boston Globe

 The leaders’ swift retreat in January 2021 represented a capitulation at a moment of extraordinary political weakness for Trump — perhaps the last and best chance for mainstream Republicans to reclaim control of their party from a leader who had stoked an insurrection against American democracy itself.

-This account of the private discussions among Republican leaders in the days after the Jan.
-6 attack is adapted from a new book, “This Will Not Pass: Trump, Biden and the Battle for America’s Future,” which draws on hundreds of interviews with lawmakers and officials, and contemporaneous records of pivotal moments in the 2020 presidential campaign.
+This account of the discussions among Republican leaders in the days after the Jan.
+6 attack is adapted from a new book, “This Will Not Pass: Trump, Biden and the Battle for America’s Future,” which draws on hundreds of interviews with lawmakers and officials, and recordings of private conversations.

-McConnell’s office declined to comment.
-Mark Bednar, a spokesman for McCarthy, denied that the Republican leader told colleagues he would push Trump to leave office.
-“McCarthy never said he’d call Trump to say he should resign,” Bednar said.

 Advertisement